-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations last year for consultation documentation in alternative formats and all responses were submitted online or by email. children or who have a disability themselves may not be able to travel a distance to take their child to a school place. encouraged to identify families who need additional support to access the information materials.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations email. distance to take their child to a school place. access the information materials.
 The council will also liaise with PaCC and Amaze and any adult/parent disability groups.
 There needs to be sufficient school places within a reasonable distance of families including those families who have someone with a disability living with them.
-Gender reassignment There are currently no disproportionate impacts identified for this group.
+Gender reassignment 15 There are currently no disproportionate impacts identified for this group.
 Schools in the city work closely with Allsorts to understand the complex needs of gender diverse children and young people.
 The needs of any impacted within this cohort will be taken into consideration using policy and the Trans Toolkit.
 A package of support is provided to the schools via Brighton & Hove's Trans Toolkit which will be adapted to meet the individual needs of children and young people.
+Pregnancy and maternity 16 Parents who are pregnant or on maternity leave may find it difficult to get older children to school.
+There needs to be sufficient places within a reasonable distance from families where there is a pregnant adult or an adult on maternity leave.
+Consideration needs to be given to ensuring that there are enough school places within a reasonable distance from families where there is a